Spring is here—Te Koanga—and with it, the chance to make a fresh start.

 Is there a fresh start calling you?

 Maybe you’d like to freshen up your home, or a special relationship.
-Maybe you need to revive your energy and enthusiasm for life.
+Maybe you need to revive your energy and enthusiasm for life, or take action to create a desired change.

 What Nature teaches